|

 musicianship which swept his audiences along with an intensity and excitement

 few performers of this or any other time have possessed.
-A particular
+His ravishing, deeply personal

 favourite of Asian audiences, Sgouros has given concerts in Japan, South Korea, Hong Kong,